Home DH-Debate 10. Celtic Iron Age 12. The Goths I |

 Kertinge, Kertinge Nor and Kerteminde.

 Large natural formations often have names that are given to them by the original inhabitants.
-For example, many mountains and rivers in the United States have native American names, because the mountains and rivers were called such already when European settlers arrived.
+For example, many mountains and rivers in the United States have native American names, because the mountains and rivers were already called such when European settlers arrived.
 Similarly, some have sought to explain very short Danish place names, including names on islands such as Samsø, Ærø, Sprogø and so on, in the way that indigenous inhabitants, perhaps the old hunters, called the islands Sams, Ær and Sprog, which names were accepted by later arrived peoples, however, with the addition -ø (Danish for island) to describe, what it was about.

 The village Kertinge (Middle Age: Kyrtinge) near Kerteminde (Kertenemunde) may originally have been called something like "Kert-ninge", that means "Kert-people", that is, the people, who lived at "Kert", which most likely was the original name for the natural formation, the shallow brackish fjord Kertinge Nor.
 The name of the city Kerteminde will then come to mean Kert's mouth.